jieter/leaflet-headless/README.md

  - Tiles, Markers and Path layers work well with [leaflet-image](https://github.com/mapbox/leaflet-image)
  - Currently fixed to 1024x1024 map size.

-## Example
+### Example

 Run `npm install leaflet-headless` to install the package.
-Requiring `leaflet-headless` a global `L` which just works like in the browser.
+Requiring `leaflet-headless` will introduce a global `L` which just works like in the browser.

 ```JavaScript
 var L = require('leaflet-headless');